 We introduced Elevate Destinations to you in our May announcement, but I want to know who will be planning these trips.
 Katherine Redington is Elevate’s Director of Donor Travel and I asked her a few questions so we can all get to know her better.
 Details

-Eighteen DFW members recently spent a week getting to know the students and staff at the Mariposa DR Foundation.
+Eighteen TWR members recently spent a week getting to know the students and staff at the Mariposa DR Foundation.
 The program brought us all closer to the work this program does to empower girls who are living up to the legacy of their namesakes.
 Details

 The Mariposa DR Foundation takes its name from the Mirabal sisters, revolutionaries knows as “Las Mariposas” (The Butterflies) whose tragic end but courageous fight is a source of enormous pride in the country.
 Details

 Those who travel with Dining for Women are personally seeing the similarities in girls’ struggles around the world, and how two of our supported programs are helping those facing the biggest biases and lack of opportunities.Details

 Those of us who arrived in Lima before the official first day of the DFW 2014 Peru trip, were invited to join the Lima chapter for their October meeting, We had no idea what to expect.
 We were overwhelmed by the joyous welcome of our hostess Elle Bagnarol and the chapter members.
 Details